Akira Kurosawa: First postwar works (1946–1950)

 After the war, Kurosawa, influenced by the democratic ideals of the Occupation, sought to make films that would establish a new respect towards the individual and the self.
 The first such film, No Regrets for Our Youth (1946), inspired by both the 1933 Takigawa incident and the Hotsumi Ozaki wartime spy case, criticized Japan's prewar regime for its political oppression.
 (Note: In 1946, Kurosawa co-directed, with his mentor, Kajiro Yamamoto, and Hideo Sekigawa, the feature Those Who Make Tomorrow (Asu o tsukuru hitobito).
 Apparently, he was commanded to make this film against his will by Toho studios, to which he was under contract at the time.
 (He claimed that his part of the film was shot in only a week.)
 It was the only film he ever directed for which he did not receive sole credit as director and the only one that has never been released on home video in any form.
 The movie was later repudiated by Kurosawa and is often not counted with the 30 other films he made, though it is listed in some filmographies of the director.)
 Atypically for the director, the heroic central character is a woman, Yukie (Setsuko Hara), who, born into upper-middle-class privilege, comes to question her values in a time of political crisis.
-The original script had to be extensively rewritten and, because of its controversial theme and gender of its protagonist, the completed work divided critics.
-Nevertheless, it managed to win the approval of audiences, who turned variations on the film's title into a postwar catchphrase.
+The original script had to be extensively rewritten and, because of its controversial theme and the gender of its protagonist, the completed work divided critics.
+Nevertheless, it managed to win the approval of audiences, who turned variations on the film's title ("no regrets for...") into a postwar catchphrase.

 His next film, One Wonderful Sunday, premiered in July 1947 to mixed reviews.
 It was the result of a collaboration with his childhood friend Keinosuke Uekusa.
 The film is a sentimental love story dealing with an impoverished couple trying to enjoy their one weekly day off within the devastation of postwar Tokyo.
 The movie bears the influence of Frank Capra, D. W. Griffith and F. W. Murnau, each of whom was among Kurosawa's favorite directors.
 Another film released in 1947 with Kurosawa's involvement was the action-adventure thriller, Snow Trail, directed by Senkichi Taniguchi from Kurosawa's screenplay.
 It marked the debut of the intense young actor Toshiro Mifune.
 It was Kurosawa who, with his mentor Yamamoto, had intervened to persuade Toho to sign Mifune, during an audition in which the young man greatly impressed Kurosawa, but managed to alienate most of the other judges.

 Takashi Shimura played a dedicated doctor helping an ailing gangster in Drunken Angel.
 Shimura performed in over 20 of Kurosawa's films.